esrafarag/OrangeHRM-TestPractice/README.md

 1. Login then asserting on the welcome message displayed.
 2. Go to Admin page and search for a user then asserting the search result is correct.
 3. Go to Assign leave page and assign a leave for a user by filling assign leave form and asserting on the success confirmation message displayed.
-4. Logout
+4. Logout.

 Instructions for use:

-Download project
+1. Download project.
-Import project as a maven project in eclipse
+2. Import project as a maven project in eclipse.